YevheniiKovryzhenko/ACEPilot/README.md

 ## Documentation:
 You can look into docs/ folder for more information regarding code layout and details regarding the control system, estimation, etc.

+If you have any questions, please feel free to reach out to me, Yevhenii (Jack) Kovryzhenko at:

+	yzk0058@auburn.edu